Evaluating Visual Odometry Methods for Autonomous Driving in Rain

 \subsection{DROID-SLAM}

 DROID-SLAM \cite{teed_droid-slam_2021} is a learning-based, indirect VSLAM method that uses dense features and supports both monocular and stereo camera setups.
 It was trained on the TartanAir \cite{wang_tartanair_2020} dataset, which is an all-weather synthetic drone dataset.
 Different from TartanVO, DROID-SLAM uses classical methods to perform bundle adjustment for pose estimation while keeping the optical flow model to perform feature matching.
 DROID-SLAM was evaluated on the EuroC and TartanAir datasets and outperformed both ORB-SLAM3 and TartanVO respectively.
 The optical flow model used for DROID-SLAM predicts both optical flow and confidence score for each of the pixel.
-Every pixel matching is used in the bundle adjustment optimization step and weighted by a confidence score, thereby maximizing the information used.
+Every pixel matching is weighted by a confidence score and used in the bundle adjustment optimization step, thereby maximizing the information used.
 This design ensures that tracking will not be lost even when images are compromised as the confidence value will prevent the erroneous matching from worsening the pose estimation.
 However, this is dependent on the accuracy of the confidence prediction by the model and would cause errors in pose estimation if a high confidence is given to a poor matching.
 DROID-SLAM does not detect whether tracking has failed and thus might perform poor localization in extreme conditions where no matches could be found.